 As written, the recipe serves three people, making it ideal for small families.
 But it can easily be doubled, tripled, or more to feed a larger group.
 You can even add vegan chocolate chips, blueberries, or other accouterments to jazz them up or customize them to each diner’s personal preferences.

-4. Vegan Banana Pancakes by A Virtual Vegan
+4. Vegan Banana Pancakes

 There’s nothing more wholesome and comforting than delicious banana pancakes, and these certainly hit the mark.
 They practically melt in your mouth.
 As with most baking recipes that call for bananas, try to choose a spotty, ripe banana.